gazsp/web-apps/slides/007-ajax-json-apis/content.md

 * An API (Application Programmer Interface) defines a set of URLs (or end-points) that can be used to store / retrieve data
 * They generally return JSON or XML (instead of HTML)
-* An API will have clearly defined Requests and Responses (what is sent vs. what is returned)
+* An API will have a clearly defined Request and Response (what is sent vs. what is returned)
 * APIs use standard HTTP request methods / status codes (GET, 200 OK, etc)

 ---